5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 FROM nyc_restaraunt_inspections.nyc_inspections
 ```

-**Phase 2:** filters the result of Phase 1 down to only the duplicate rows — anything with a row number greater than 1 — and returns three identifying columns to use as the deletion target.
+**Phase 2:** filters the result of Phase 1 down to only the duplicate rows, anything with a row number greater than 1, and returns three identifying columns to use as the deletion target.

 ```sql
 SELECT CAMIS, `INSPECTION DATE`, `VIOLATION CODE`